About EEA

 The Public Safety Working Group (PSWG) is a pan industry, innovative, inclusive, and trusted group that works with the electricity supply industry and other key stakeholders to connect the industry across Aotearoa New Zealand to promote continual improvement in public safety outcomes and solutions to public safety issues.

+It was established in 2014 by the Electricity Networks Association (ENA) and the Electricity Engineers’ Association (EEA).
+“Public” includes ‘third party contractors’ as well as members of the general public.
+It is also defined as ‘anyone who is not an employee or an authorised contractor working on behalf of the asset owner’.
 The PSWG works with the electricity supply industry and other key stakeholders to connect the industry across Aotearoa New Zealand to coordinate, collaborate and develop consensus outcomes to solve public safety issues, share knowledge and promote standardisation.

 Objectives